 I will leave their usage to your imagination.

-It might come to no surprise that you can see what they might be used for.
+It might come as no surprise that you can see what their purpose could be.

-The reason why this mental model is easily created is because all these components share a familiar function.
+This mental model generates so quickly because all these components share a normal function.

-This familiar function becomes an affordance in the proper context.
+This norma function becomes an affordance in the proper context.